Super DVS set to Rok SA karting

 “Super Rok DVS in a new open age group 'Original Karting' class for South Africa that evens the playing field to make sure that competitors who have the budget to buy expensive, preferential equipment will no longer have the upper hand over karters who do not have that luxury,” series representative Riccardo Stermin explained.
 “Super Rok DVS will run as an interprovincial series around the country for 2018, with Cape drivers racing up north on Gauteng dates and vice-versa — there will be an overseas prize drive for the champion and we are looking at a South African national championship the following year.

-“We are confident that Super Rok DVS will attract new drivers to karting and even bring back drivers who left because it was impossible to compete with the rich kids and their best equipment and it has already drawn among the country's best kart racers to compete too.
+“We are confident that Super Rok DVS will attract new drivers to karting and even bring back drivers who left because it was impossible to compete with the big budget racers and their best equipment and it has already drawn among the country's best kart racers to compete too.
 “There will be none of that bought advantage in Super Rok DVS — every kid will have equal equipment drawn out of a hat, so now a brilliant talent who may otherwise have been lost to the sport because his family could not afford the ludicrous costs, can compete and win on an even and reasonably affordable playing field.”

 To find out more on Super Rok DVS karting, contact Riccardo Stermin at 083 675 2057 or email@example.com.